-Looking for a quick getaway? or maybe just some inspiration on your trip to San Diego.
+Looking for a quick getaway or maybe just some inspiration on your trip to San Diego?
 Here are just a couple of things to do and see but there is plenty more to do.
 This was a relaxing afternoon spent in San Diego.
 I live near Los Angeles, Ca, so San Diego is only about 2 hours away with no traffic.
-My boyfriend, Zack, and I decided to drive the night before so we didn’t have to stress on getting up too early.
+My boyfriend, Zack, and I decided to drive the night before so we didn’t have to stress about getting up too early.
 We spent the night at a Holiday Inn Express for a decent price and in close distance to Old Town San Diego.
 We wanted to have a pretty relaxing day so we weren’t in any rush to get up and get going.
 We were up and out the door around 10 am.
 Our first destination was Old Town San Diego.

 Here is just another side of the street.
-There is mostly restaurants and knickknack shops for souvenirs.
+There are mostly restaurants and knickknack shops for souvenirs.
 Zack said Fred’s is good but we figured we would try something different.
 We had also been to Cafe Coyote before, which was pretty good and very busy when we had been.
 We decided on the place right in front of us, Old Town Mexican Cafe.

 We sat towards the back of the restaurant, it wasn’t very busy.

 It wasn’t peak season yet for tourists but this woman was taking photos of guests.
-She asked to take photos of Zack and I. We took them and she really didn’t tell us what they were for.
+She asked to take photos of Zack and me.
+We took them and she really didn’t tell us what they were for.
 She came back at the end of our meal and asked if we wanted to buy them (there were a few options).
-We opted not to but she gave us this flyer type of photo card with a picture of us and the advertisement of the restaurant.
+We opted not to but she gave us this flyer-type of photo card with a picture of us and the advertisement of the restaurant.

 I ordered chicken enchiladas and they were decent.
 I wouldn’t say I would have to go back for them.
 The prices were not terrible and I would say you could stop in here.
-Most the restaurants are Mexican style so it can be hard to choose.
+Most restaurants are Mexican style so it can be hard to choose.
 I would totally recommend Fred’s.

 Up next we headed to the suspension bridge.
 I was expecting it to be closer to the ocean but it is really just the middle of a neighborhood.
 Here is what the entrance I entered through looks like.
 I found it just by searching Suspension Bridge and it came up right away.